 Accepts crypto payments while offline

-Ledger has a second hardware wallet, the Nano S, which is considerably cheaper than the Nano X. It’s an older product, but tried and tested—it’s sold over 1.4 million units globally since its inception.
 The main difference between these two wallets is that the Nano S does not feature Bluetooth capability.
-To connect to another device you’ll have to use a USB cable, which is a turnoff for some people.
+To connect to another device, you’ll have to use a USB cable, which is a turnoff for some people.

-Similar to Ledger, Trezor has a cheaper, older wallet which still works well if you don’t want to break the bank.
-The Trezor One shares many of its features with the Model T, but it needs to be connected to another device to work and its screen is a primitively monochromatic.
-It lacks some of the flash of the Model T, but it’s still a reliable and secure wallet.
+The Trezor One shares many of the features of the Model T, but it needs to be connected to another device to work, and its screen is monochromatic.
+Even without the flash of the T, it’s still a reliable and secure wallet.

 Easy recovery without loss of private keys